• Skip to content

 The first step in learning to drive is getting a learner permit or licence.
 For this, your child needs to be 16 years old – except in the ACT, where it’s 15 years and 9 months.

-In most Australian states and territories, learner drivers must gain driving experience on the road before they can do the test to get their Ps.
+In most Australian states and territories, learner drivers must gain a minimum number of hours of driving experience before they can do the test to get their Ps.
 They must do their learner driving under the supervision of a driver who holds a full and unrestricted licence.
+The number of driving hours learners must do and other rules – like whether they must pass a hazards test – vary across states and territories.

 Restrictions on learner permits also differ across states and territories – for example, the maximum speed and blood alcohol level.